maobinchen/invivoSyn/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SynergyInVivo
+# invivoSyn

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SynergyInVivo is to evaluate synergy for in vivo tumor growth data.
+The goal of invivoSyn is to evaluate synergy for in vivo tumor growth data.
 Synergy can be calculated based on TGI/AUC based drug effect or linear mixed model.
 For effect based efficacy, three reference models can be selected, which are HSA (Highest Single Agent),